Bistrel2002/MOONSHOT-PROJECT/My Research.md

 # SECOND PROJECT RESEARCH

-    Still with the same idea of trying to help old age people, I decided to direct my self toward AI connected speaker and smart home monitoring that uses AI.
+    Still with the same idea of trying to help old age people, I decided to direct my self toward Camera system and smart personal assistant that uses AI.

 ## FUNCTION